 A Day Trip with a Local Tour – Amazonas Extremo

-On our second day here in Leticia, José, a guy who’s recommended by Dan, Mike’s work colleagues took us to register at the office situated on the opposite of the hotel we stayed.
+On our second day here in Leticia, José, a guy who’s recommended by Dan, Mike’s work colleague took us to register at the office situated opposite the hotel where we stayed.

-José had met us at the airport yesterday, welcoming and helped us to get a taxi to the town.
-It wasn’t long before the others who’re also on this day trip to five interesting places arrived.
+José had met us at the airport yesterday, welcoming us and helping us to get a taxi to the town.
+It wasn’t long before the others who were also on this day trip to five interesting places arrived.
 Together, we strolled down to Malecón Turístico and walked to the Isla de La Fantasia for our boat ride along the Amazon River.

 At the platform, we could see Santa Rosa Island, Peru, on the other side of the swelling river.
 While waiting for our boat to arrive, we saw the cute black dog again whom we fed some chicken at Asaderos Cali Pollos last night.